ManangiBo/DebianLin-Setup/Keyboard_Shortcuts/OpenTerminal.md

     ```
     chmod +x ~/open_terminal.sh
     ```
 5. Now you need to create a custom keyboard shortcut to run the script.
-Open the KDE System Settings and go to Shortcuts > Custom Shortcuts.
+Open the KDE System Settings and go to Shortcuts > Active Manager.
-6. Click on the "Edit" button at the bottom left corner of the window and select "New > Global Shortcut > Command/URL".
+6. Click on the "Add custom shortcut" button at the bottom left corner of the window and select "New > Global Shortcut > Command/URL".
 7. In the "Trigger" tab, click on the "None" button and press the `Ctrl+T` keys.
 8. In the "Action" tab, enter the full path to the script you just created.
 For example, if you saved the script in your home directory, the path would be `/home/your_username/open_terminal.sh`.
 9. Click "Apply" and your new keyboard shortcut is now set up.